connervieira/Predator/DOCUMENTATION.md

     - Predator uses ImageMagick to manipulate still frames of video.
     - You can learn about the ImageMagick installation process at <https://imagemagick.org/script/download.php>
 5. Install the required Python packages.
-    - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil gps geopy`
+    - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil gps geopy gpsd-py3`
     - When tested on a Raspberry Pi 3, this step caused some issues.
 If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
         - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
 6. Install the `mpg321` package.
     - Predator requires MPG321 in order to play audio effects for alerts.
     - You can install MPG321 using the following command on a Debian based Linux machine: `sudo apt-get install mpg321`
+7. Install `GPSD`
+    - GPSD is required in order to handle GPS data.
+    - You can install GPSD using this command on a Debian based Linux machine: `sudo apt-get install gpsd gpsd-clients`
-7. Optionally, install software to remotely manage Predator.
+8. Optionally, install software to remotely manage Predator.
     - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.
     - Predator works entirely via command line, meaning any set up that enables SSH access to the host will allow for remote management of Predator.
-8. Download Predator.
+9. Download Predator.
     - Predator can be downloaded either from the V0LT website, or from it's GitHub page.
 The download straight from the V0LT website is recommended for sake of stability and completeness, but you're free to use GitHub as well if you're OK with using a less stable version of Predator.
     - V0LT website: <https://v0lttech.com/predator.php>
     - GitHub page: <https://github.com/connervieira/Predator>
         - `git clone https://github.com/connervieira/Predator`
-9. Extract Predator
+10. Extract Predator
     - After downloading Predator, regardless of where you get it from, extract it from the compressed archive (if necessary), and place it somewhere on your filesystem.